Why Do People Abuse Gabapentin?

 The FDA first approved it in 1993.
 After that, it became widely used and prescribed to treat other illnesses.

 Gabapentin is also used for medically-assisted treatment programs.
 Sometimes, patients need help getting through withdrawal and truly start recovering.

-The drug’s calming effect helps people recovering from addiction cope.
+The drug’s calming effect helps people cope with recovering from addiction.

 In 2001, gabapentin sales were at $1.77 billion, which was more than a 50% increase from the year before.

 That troubling data is why more and more experts are researching gabapentin.
 Many researchers focus on people who already have a history of drug addiction.

 One research group in Kentucky found that most people who used gabapentin illicitly were using it to mimic opioids.
 The same study says that the high was similar to narcotics in large doses.
 However, Gabapentin is not an opioid.